We provide tube packaging ready for recycling; body, shoulder and caps are made of a single material family, with or

-Tubes from mono-materials such as PE and PP are generally recyclable, if the cap is of the same material than the tube body.
+Tubes from mono-materials such as PE and PP are generally recyclable, if the cap is of the same material as the tube body.
 However, in many countries, the fitting recycling stream is still not available to consumers.
 The majority of empty tubes are energy recovered or end up in landfills.

 The challenge is even greater for multi-layer tubes containing aluminum, like standard Polyfoil®tubes: In Europe, composite materials are not yet collected separately, and due to its barrier layer, the tubes end up in the aluminum stream.

-As a stakeholder of CEFLEX and More Recycling, we are working in two directions: We have developed and introduced award winning and first-of-its kind recyclable mono-material barrier tubes, that fit APR and PRE RecyClass guidelines and are recyclable in existing rigid streams in North-America & Europe..
-The other direction with CEFLEX is to establish collection, sorting and reprocessing recycling systems for flexible packaging by 2025, where multi-layer tubes could fit into.
+As a stakeholder of CEFLEX and More Recycling, we are working in two directions: We have developed and introduced award winning and first-of-its kind recyclable mono-material barrier tubes, that fit APR and PRE RecyClass guidelines and are recyclable in existing rigid streams in North-America & Europe.
+The other direction with consortiums is to establish collection, sorting and reprocessing recycling systems for flexible packaging by 2025, where multi-layer tubes could fit into.